borchero/pycave/docs/sites/benchmark.rst

 As PyCave and scikit-learn might not need the same number of iterations for convergence, we disable the convergence criterion and set a fixed number of iterations depending on the dataset size.

-All benchmarks are run on an instance with a Intel Xeon E5-2630 v4 CPU (2.2 GHz) and 20 cores.
+All benchmarks are run on an instance with a Intel Xeon E5-2630 v4 CPU (2.2 GHz).
+We use at most 4 cores and 60 GiB of memory.
 Also, there is a single GeForce GTX 1080 Ti GPU (11 GiB memory) available.
 For the performance measures, each benchmark is run at least 5 times.

 Gaussian Mixture
 ^^^^^^^^^^^^^^^^

 K-Means
 ^^^^^^^

+For K-Means, it is really hard to outperform scikit-learn.
+Especially if little data is available, the overhead of PyTorch and PyTorch Lightning renders PyCave comparatively slow.
+However, as more data is available, PyCave starts to become relatively faster and, when leveraging the GPU, it finally outperforms scikit-learn for a dataset size of 1M datapoints.

 .. list-table:: K-Means Relative Performance
     :header-rows: 1